 - Historic or common name of the property

-- A through, in-depth statement of significance section based on the history of the resource, its context, and eligibility for the National Register of Historic Places.
+- A thorough, in-depth statement of significance section based on the history of the resource and its context.

 If you have any questions or concerns, feel free to contact Kim Gant at 360-586-3074 or at Kim.Gant@dahp.wa.gov.